-Amerisafe Group offers a full range of safety and environmental industrial hygiene services, including air monitoring, bulk sampling, noise surveys, indoor air quality assessments and both ionizing and non-ionizing radiation monitoring.
+Amerisafe Group offers a full range of safety consulting and environmental industrial hygiene services, including air monitoring, bulk sampling, noise surveys, indoor air quality assessments and both ionizing and non-ionizing radiation monitoring.

 Amerisafe Group first provides an initial Industrial Hygiene Safety assessment to determine exposure potentials and then develops a sampling plan that will meet your needs.
 Our Safety Consultants have strong backgrounds in the use of appropriate NIOSH, OSHA, EPA and other regulatory agencies sampling protocols.
 Amerisafe Group utilizes only AIHA accredited laboratories for all industrial hygiene sampling analysis.

 Upon receipt of monitoring results, Amerisafe Consultants will help to develop corrective actions, including environmental control measures and recommendations for process changes that will ensure employee health and safety, all of which are contained in a written Industrial Hygiene report that is provided to you.

 Amerisafe Group offers a full range of environmental industrial hygiene and occupational health services, and are experienced at assisting clients in all aspects of anticipation, recognition, evaluation and control of health and safety hazards.
 Our Certified Industrial Hygienists (CIH) and Staff Industrial Hygienists have provided these services to construction companies, electric utilities, manufacturers, and other industries.
 Services include (but are not limited to):